meilisearch/documentation/reference/api/search.md

 **Expected value**: `last` or `all`
 **Default value**: `last`

+Defines the strategy used to match query terms in documents.

+#### `last`

-Defines the strategy used to match query terms in documents. `last` returns documents containing all the query words first.
-If there aren't enough documents to meet the requested `limit`, it will remove one query term at a time, starting from the end of the query.
+`last` returns documents containing all the query terms first.
+If there are not enough results containing all query terms to meet the requested `limit`, Meilisearch will remove one query term at a time, starting from the end of the query.

 <CodeSamples id="search_parameter_guide_matching_strategy_1" />

 With the above code sample, Meilisearch will first return documents that contain all three words.
-If the results don't meet the requested `limit`, it will return documents with just `big fat` followed by just `big`.
+If the results don't meet the requested `limit`, it will also return documents containing only the first two terms, `big fat`, followed by documents containing only `big`.

+#### `all`

-`all`, on the other hand, only returns documents that contain all query terms.
+`all` only returns documents that contain all query terms.
 Meilisearch will not match any more documents even if there aren't enough to meet the requested `limit`.
-Searching for `big fat liar` will only return documents that contain all three words.

 <CodeSamples id="search_parameter_guide_matching_strategy_2" />

-`all` usually returns fewer search results compared to `last`.
+The above code sample would only return documents containing all three words.